wayne11301/Snake-Game/README.md

 # Snake-Game

-This is a simple "Snake Game" by C++, here's the rules:
+This is a simple "Snake Game" by C++, here're the rules:

 1. press w to move the snake upward
 2. press s to move the snake downward